FACTBOX-European soccer's return to action after coronavirus

 However, any lingering hopes that the league might go back on a decision to cancel their season, and restart the campaign, ended on May 6 when the government extended a ban on sports events until July 31.
 BOSNIA

-The Bosnian Football Association is to convene on May 7 and decide when and whether the country's 12-team first division, which was suspended in early March, will resume.
+The Bosnian Football Association had a meeting on May 7 but no decision was made on whether the country's 12-team first division, which was suspended in early March, would resume.
 BULGARIA

 Bulgaria's top division will resume on June 5 without spectators in a shortened format and end on July 11, the country's football union said.
 The Bulgarian Cup final will take place on July 4 and the following campaign will start on July 25, three days after the domestic Super Cup.